-- Other hours such as continuing education, OST, OA, etc. do not count toward this requirement. - For partial shifts, (a minimum of 4 hours worked) will receive 0.5 shift credit towards the requirement.
-Dedicated standbys of less than 10 hours will also receive 0.5 shift credit. - The maximum hours that can be scheduled by the employee are 28 hours per pay week, 130 hours per month and no more than 1000 per calendar year.
-These total hours include all hours worked (coned, committees, assessment centers, standby assignments, etc.).
-An employee who exceeds the maximum may be subject to progressive disciplinary action. - Part-time employees are required to notify their direct Supervisor if there are any issues regarding availability.
-Cancellations of any assigned shifts will continue to follow the existing call out and attendance policies. - Employees are responsible for logging into the Agency's time-keeping software system to assure they are in compliance with the hours' requirement. - Any deviation from the minimum required hours must be approved (in advance) by the Department Manager.
+Other hours such as continuing education, OST, OA, etc. do not count toward this requirement.

+The maximum hours that can be scheduled by the employee are 28 hours per pay week, 130 hours per month and no more than 1000 per calendar year.
+These total hours include all hours worked (con-ed, committees, assessment centers, standby assignments, etc.).
+Any exceptions to hours worked must be approved through the Operations Manager prior shift pick-up.
+An employee who exceeds the maximum may be subject to progressive disciplinary action.

+Employees are required to notify their direct Supervisor if there are any issues regarding availability.
+Cancellation of any assigned shifts will continue to follow the existing call out and attendance policies.
+Employees are responsible for logging into the Agency's time-keeping software system to assure they are in compliance with the hours' requirement.
+Any deviation from the minimum required hours must be approved (in advance) by the Operations Manager.

-Administrative Requirements
+• Administrative Requirements